linqgg/docs/docs/modules/autherntication/authentication.md

 The authorized mode removes restrictions and allows you to perform all operations, including transferring money from the game to your wallet (for subsequent withdrawal to a bank account or card).
 This mode assumes that the user has a full-fledged active account in LinQ Wallet.

 To work with the API and organize/restrict access, certain keys and tokens are used.
-More information about token types can be found on the page [tokens.md](/modules/autherntication/tokens.md "mention").
+More information about token types can be found on the page [Types of tokens](/modules/auth/tokens).

 ## Authorization procedure in LinQ Wallet services